VictorYang2017/api-development/README.md

-# API Development - Data Persistence
+# API Development - Relationships
 To learn more about this project and all its branches, switch to the [master branch](https://github.com/richjava/api-development):
 ````
 git checkout master
 ````
-## Intro to this branch: Data persistence with MongoDB and Mongoose
+## Intro to this branch: Object relationships with MongoDB and Mongoose
-This branch is an example API project including routes and models with simple CRUD functionality.
-Data is persisted to a MongoDB database hosted on mLab.
-Mongoose is used for object data modelling.
-There is just one entity: Articles.

-### Glitch.com
-A working example of the project is available on [Glitch](https://glitch.com/edit/#!/api-data-persistence?path=README.md:1:0)

-Example endpoint for getting all Articles: [https://api-data-persistence.glitch.me/api/articles](https://api-data-persistence.glitch.me/api/articles)
+This branch is an example project that shows how to implement API functionality for multiple objects/entities.

 ## Setup
 ### 1. Installation